concur/developer.concur.com/src/api-reference/authentication/sign_in_with_concur.markdown

 ## <a name="enterprise_applications"></a>Enterprise Applications

-Company-wide integrations are unique in that your application will interact with Concur both on a batch level (POST for multiple employees) but also allow individuals to sign in to the service without creating a new account.
+Company-wide integrations are unique in that your application will interact with SAP Concur both on a batch level (POST for multiple employees) but also allow individuals to sign in to the service without creating a new account.

 When an application supports enterprise integrations, the user's account should be associated with the company's information (company UUID) so that the company token can be used to process batch transactions.

+In addition, the administrator will need to identify the users which should have access to your application.
+Given that, the administrator must first add users to your service.
+An example of the set up and sign in process are documented below.

+### Sign in with Concur Set Up
+To set up the connection, the administrator must identify the users of your service.
+Your application may also require that roles/permissions be assigned to individual users to determine access to various features and functionality of your service.
+Users must then verify their identity before first sign in.

+The below diagram illustrates the initial set up process.

+### Signing in to the Client Application
+When a user first navigates to your application, you may offer multiple sign in options, including Sign in with Concur.
+Once signed in, your application must validate that users have completed the one-time verification.

+The below illustrates the process for users signing in to your service.

 ## <a name="triplink_configurations"></a>TripLink Configurations